particle-iot/docs/src/content/reference/device-os/firmware.md

 {{api name1="Variant::toDouble()"}}

-Returns the value of the variant to an `double` (8 byte or 64-bit double precision floating point), converting the type if necessary.
+Returns the value of the variant to a `double` (8 byte or 64-bit double precision floating point), converting the type if necessary.
 The original value is left unchanged.

 | Source | Result |
 | :--- | :--- |